KaiRoy/risc-v-project/README.md

 - [ ] Add the Compressed Instrcution Extension
 - [ ] Expand the model to 64 or 128 bit

 ## Designs

 **Code Refactoring**
+During the initial conversion to SystemVerilog, the decision was made to handle each instruction type differently, instead of using a unique case statement for each one.
+This was originally done to show our understanding of SystemVerilog but is unnecessary in the long run and also makes certain parts of the code difficult to read.
+For example, the I-Type module used a mux module that was a large nested ternary statement.
+In addition, more enumarated variables were added to the package file to make the case statements for each instruction more readable and reduce the chance of coding errors in the future.

+In addition, I updated the testbenches for the individual modules as they were designed before the interface was added to the design.
+While I was updating the testbenches to work with the interface, I also changed how the testbenches output information to the terminal.
+Most of the testbenches simply displayed the output with no context.
+I modified them to display the current state of relevant variables (Source Registers, Current Instruction, etc) as well as a pass/fail metric.

+In the CPU model itself, the instruction decode section of the code was a long case statement that set certain control variables within the interface depending on the instruction being processed.
+This section could be simplified by creating functions to set these variables and attaching these function to the interface itself since every variable was already apart of the interface.

+The main goal of the code refactor was to gain a thorough understanding of how each section of the code works as well as to create some uniforminity in the code base and to that end I was mostly successful.
+There is more that could be done to increase the readability of the model and testbenches such as adding better commenting.

+**Pipelining (wihtout Forwarding)**

 <!--
 **Synthesize Model**